 Protection of Research Participants

-When reporting experiments on people, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national), or if no formal ethics committee is available, with the Helsinki Declaration as revised in 2013 (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
+When reporting research involving human data, authors should indicate whether the procedures followed have been assessed by the responsible review committee (institutional and national), or if no formal ethics committee is available, were in accordance with the Helsinki Declaration as revised in 2013 (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
 All authors should seek approval to conduct research from an independent local, regional or national review body (e.g., ethics committee, institutional review board).
 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
 Approval by a responsible review committee does not preclude editors from forming their own judgment whether the conduct of the research was appropriate.

 Patients have a right to privacy that should not be violated without informed consent.
 Identifying information, including names, initials, or hospital numbers, should not be published in written descriptions, photographs, or pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that an identifiable patient be shown the manuscript to be published.
 Authors should disclose to these patients whether any potential identifiable material might be available via the Internet as well as in print after publication.
 Patient consent should be written and archived with the journal, the authors, or both, as dictated by local regulations or laws.
 Applicable laws vary from locale to locale, and journals should establish their own policies with legal guidance.
 Since a journal that archives the consent will be aware of patient identity, some journals may decide that patient confidentiality is better guarded by having the author archive the consent and instead providing the journal with a written statement that attests that they have received and archived written patient consent.